 Preparation, portfolio and final interview

 The aim of the Orientation on the Dutch Labour Market (Oriëntatie op de Nederlandse Arbeidsmarkt, ONA) exam is that you get insight into how you can find work that suits you in the Netherlands, and how you can keep this work in the long term.

-The ONA process consists of three parts: the preparatory phase, the portfolio and the final interview with DUO.
+The entire ONA process consists of three components: the preparatory phase, the portfolio and a 64-hour course or a final interview with DUO.
 Below we explain what you can expect for each part.
 If you have little experience with the Dutch labour market, it may take a lot of time to learn about it.
 Keep in mind, therefore, that your entire ONA process may take several months.

 Preparatory phase: very important

 The Dutch government wants people who are new in the Netherlands to start working quickly and to keep their jobs for a long time.
 This is why ONA has been part of the integration exam since 2015.
 The government sees ONA as a means by which newcomers get access to work faster and more easily.
 As a consequence, the assessment of ONA examinations takes a strict look at how actively and seriously the candidate has studied the job market and job opportunities.